 - Two Eye sensors, one that faces forward, and the other down.
 These sensors can detect if there is an object present.
 If there is, the sensor can also detect the color (red, green, blue, none).

-- A Location sensor that reads (X,Y) coordinates from the front-center of the VR Robot.
+- A Location sensor that reads (X,Y) coordinates from the center turning point of the VR Robot.